What Is Title Insurance? Coverage In the Event of Hidden Claims

 Types of liens include:

-- Mechanics lien: a lien incurred for not paying a party who worked on the property (contractors, architects, builder, etc)
+- Mechanics lien: A lien incurred for not paying a party who worked on the property, including contractors, architects, and builders

-Title insurance kicks in if there is a previously unidentified encroachment issue.
-In this scenario, neighbors may dispute which part of the land belongs to them.
+Title insurance can step in if a previously unidentified encroachment issue is discovered after the property has changed hands.
+In this scenario, neighbors may suddenly dispute which portion of the land legally belongs to each party.
+When that happens, title insurance can help cover the legal costs of resolving the boundary disagreement.

 A long-lost heir claims they own the property